PBW parametrizations and generalized preprojective algebras

-Kamnitzer \cite{Kam1} defined the Mirkovi\'c-Vilonen polytopes in order to extract combinatorial features of Mirkovi\'c-Vilonen cycles.
-The set of MV-polytopes is associated with the root datum of $G$, and they have much information of quantum enveloping algebras associated with the Lie algebra of Langlands dual group $G^{\vee}$ as a result of the geometric Satake correspondence.
-In particular, the set of MV-polytopes for $G$ bijectively corresponds to Kashiwara's crystal bases, and they have many numerical data about crystal bases which are developed by Lusztig \cite{Lus4} and Bernstein-Zelevinsky \cite{BZ}, including $\mathbf{i}$-Lusztig data via their edge length.
+Kamnitzer~\cite{Kam1} defined the \emph{Mirkovi\'c-Vilonen polytopes} (=MV polytopes) in order to extract combinatorial features of MV cycles.
+The set of MV polytopes is associated with the root datum of $G$, and they have much information of the quantum enveloping algebra associated with the Lie algebra of the Langlands dual group $G^{\vee}$ as a result of the geometric Satake correspondence.
+In particular, the set of MV polytopes for $G$ bijectively corresponds to Kashiwara's crystal bases, and they have many numerical data about crystal bases which are developed by Lusztig~\cite{Lus4} and Berenstein-Zelevinsky~\cite{BZ}, including $\mathbf{i}$-Lusztig data via their edge lengths.